HerrLab/LAB_STUFF/2018_FALL_Meeting_Schedule.md

 October 29th | Timothy's MS Defense | Beadle N263 | Noon to 3 pm | Timothy
 November 23rd | Thanksgiving Party | Josh's House | TBA | Josh

+On September 25th to 27th we're hosting Dr. Larry York from the Noble Foundation for biotechnology seminar.
+We will set up specific meetings with students for lunch!

+We're hosting another speaker on December 4th to 6th - more information TBA.

 ## __Individual Meetings__

 We can meet in my office in 422 Plant Science Hall unless you would like to meet elsewhere.

-Thais - 1 to 2 pm Tuesdays?
+* Thais - 1 to 2 pm Tuesdays?
-Ashley - 2 to 3 pm Tuesdays?
+* Ashley - 2 to 3 pm Tuesdays?
-Erin - 3 to 4 Tuesdays or anytime Friday (if that's your East Campus day)?
+* Erin - 3 to 4 Tuesdays or anytime Friday (if that's your East Campus day)?
-Eddie - Wednesday 1 to 2 pm or anytime Friday?
+* Eddie - Wednesday 1 to 2 pm or anytime Friday?
-Timothy - 9 to 10 am Thursdays?
+* Timothy - 9 to 10 am Thursdays?